-Consumer informa tion indicator.
-Freparedness to use recliniously with Data Description The percentage of first-year teachers who are designated as Sufficiently Prepared or Well Prepared to use technology with data based on survey ratings by their principals.
-30 Calculation Using data collected on items related to use of technology with data from Principal Surveys administered during the reporting period, calculate the score for each first-year teacher who was enrolled in or graduated from the EPP at any time during the 5 years prior to survey administration.
+Consumer Information Indicator: Preparedness to Use Technology With Data Description The percentage of first-year teachers who are designated as Sufficiently Prepared or Well Prepared to use technology with data based on survey ratings by their principals.
+27 Calculation Using data collected on items related to use of technology with data from Principal Surveys administered during the reporting period, calculate the score for each first-year teacher who was enrolled in or graduated from the EPP at any time during the 5 years prior to survey administration.
 Count the number of first-year teachers who met or exceeded the minimum acceptable score.
-31 Divide this number by the total number of first-year teachers for whom survey results on the using technology with data section of the Principal Survey are available.
+28 Divide this number by the total number of first-year teachers for whom survey results on the using technology with data section of the Principal Survey are available.
 Round to the nearest whole number.
 Population All first-year teachers who graduated at any time during the 5 years prior to the reporting period and taught in a Texas public school system for a minimum of 5 months during the reporting period.
 Teachers on both standard and probationary certificates are included as are those with prior experience as educational aides.
 Exclusion rules Excluded teachers are those who are not designated as a first-year teacher in the PEIMS, are teaching under an emergency certificate, graduated more than 5 years prior to survey administration, and taught for fewer than 5 months of the reporting period.
 Teachers who lack valid data on the using technology with data section of the Principal Survey are also excluded.
 Acceptable values Positive whole numbers from 1 to 100.
 Methodological considerations If a teacher has more than one teaching certificate but is considered a first-year teacher in PEIMS, the score applies only to the most recent EPP.
 Teachers who were excluded from calculations during a previous reporting period because they taught for fewer than 5 months and who taught for 5 or more months in the current reporting period are included in calculations as a first-year teacher.
 Example calculation An EPP has five candidates with the following scores on the using of technology with data section of the Principal Survey (four items, 12 possible points): 10, 7, 12, 8, and 9.
 With a minimum acceptable score of 8 (67% of possible points), four of the five scores meet the criterion for being designated as Sufficiently Prepared or Well Prepared.
 Divide 4 by 5 and multiply by 100 to get the percentage of teachers from the EPP who are designated as Sufficiently Prepared or Well Prepared.
 The calculation is as follows: $4/5 = .80$, $.80 \times 100 = 80\%$.
-For an expanded example, see Appendix E. Consumer Information Indicator: Ratio of Candidates to Field Supervisors (Fall and Spring Semester) Description The number of EPP candidates who are observed divided by the number of field supervisors who conduct observations (reported separately for the fall and spring semesters).
-Calculation Count the number of EPP candidates observed and the number of field supervisors who conducted observations during the reporting period.
-Compute a ratio by dividing the number of candidates by the number of field supervisors.
-Round the first value to the nearest tenth.
+For an expanded example, see Appendix E.